-The third step is to apply your foundation of choice using a stippling cosmetic brush.
-A stippling brush helps cover the pores best.
-It’s very crucial to apply foundation in thin layers in order to prevent the cakey look and your foundation from budging.
-“Use your stippling brush to tap over problem areas, and work in tight circular tapping motions until everything is fully blended out.
-The multi-length bristles help you work smarter, not harder — so avoid sweeping or swirling.
-Instead, use pressing and tapping motions with varied amounts of pressure.”
 My personal preference for a nice drugstore foundation if you have combination skin like me is Loreal Infallible Matte foundation.
 It is matte but not flat…meaning its not too drying.
 It has a thin texture, which is great for building up to the desired coverage of your choice.
-If your skin is dry they also have a pro-glow line of foundations with SPF built in.
-The coverage with this product I would say is light to medium thus, leaving your skin dewy and glowing.
+If your skin is dry they also have a pro-glow line to give your skin a dewy effect.
+The coverage with this product I would say is light to medium.

 Lock That Foundation in Place

 The fourth step is to set your foundation with a setting powder of your choice.
-Any pressed or loose powder will work.
-I use a damp beauty blender and dip it in my Laura Mercier Translucent Loose Powder.
-From there, I dab it gently dab it on my t-zone (or oily areas of the face) and under my eyes where concealer is applied.
+Pressed or loose powder will work.
+I use a damp beauty blender and dip it in my Laura Mercier Translucent Setting Powder.
+From there, I dab it gently dab onto my t-zone (or oily areas of the face) and under my eyes where concealer is applied.
 Any loose setting powder of your choice will work but this is just my oldie but goodie staple.

 Use Setting Spray to Look Flawless for Hours

 The final step is to use a setting spray to lock that makeup into place.
 For this, I recommend Urban decay All Nighter Setting Spray.
-This spray helps your makeup look flawless for up to 16 hours!
-I aslo love to set the makeup with setting spray because it takes away the “powdery” effect that loose powders tend to create.
+This spray helps your makeup look flawless!
+I also like to set makeup with setting spray because it takes away the “powdery” effect that loose powders tend to create.

-Now your ready to look picture perfect and tackle the day with flawless skin!
+Now your ready to look picture perfect!
 Do you have any foundation tips you’d like to share?
 Leave it in the comments section below!
 Also, don’t forget to like and share if you loved this article!